National CineMedia

-National CineMedia (NCM) is an American cinema advertising company.
+National CineMedia, Inc. (NCM) is an American cinema advertising company.
 NCM displays ads to U.S. consumers in movie theaters, online and through mobile technology.
-NCM presents cinema advertising across a digital in-theater network, consisting of theaters owned by AMC Entertainment (excluding certain theaters whose advertising is fulfilled by Screenvision after AMC's purchase of Carmike Cinemas), Cinemark, Regal Entertainment Group and other regional theater circuits.
+NCM presents cinema advertising across a digital in-theater network, consisting of theaters owned by AMC Theatres, Cinemark Theatres, Regal Cinemas and other regional theater circuits.

-The publicly-traded National CineMedia, Inc. owns 48.8% and is the managing partner of NCM.
+The publicly traded National CineMedia, Inc. owns 48.8% and is the managing partner of NCM.
 Regal's parent company Cineworld and Cinemark and hold the remainder of NCM shares.
 In May 2014, Screenvision entered into a merger agreement with NCM for US$375 million.
 The merger was blocked by the Department of Justice over antitrust concerns, since Screenvision and NCM together would supply advertising to 34,000 of the nation's 39,000 movie theaters.
 In March 2015, Screenvision and NCM terminated their deal and NCM paid Screenvision a $26.8 million termination payment.

 The company is perhaps best known to the general public for its advertising pre-show, Noovie.

+On April 11, 2023, the company filed for Chapter 11 bankruptcy.

 FirstLook

 FirstLook (2006–2017) was NCM's pre-feature programming.
 FirstLook consisted of pre-show advertising and entertainment, provided by content partners such as ABC Networks, A&E Television Networks, Amazon, Disney, Fandango, Google, Hulu, Microsoft, NBC, Nintendo and Turner Broadcasting System interspersed with advertising.
 The program was approximately 20 minutes, and was timed to end exactly at the movie's start time, before any trailers.

 FirstLook was the successor to Regal's The 2wenty preshow, introduced to that chain in 2003.
 FirstLook carried largely that same format, the main difference being that while 2wenty was Regal-exclusive, FirstLook was fed to founding members circuits AMC, Cinemark, and Regal, as well as many NCM affiliate circuits such as Goodrich Quality Theaters, Hollywood Theaters, and Kerasotes.
-It was also a successor to AMC's MovieWatcher Network'.
+It was also a successor to AMC's MovieWatcher Network.

 Several different versions were provided depending on the movie's MPAA rating or format; G- or PG-rated family films often featured FirstLook Play, while 3D films featured a second segment, FirstLook 3D.

+Movie Night Out

+Movie Night Out is an application for iOS and Android platforms, published by National CineMedia in 2010.
+The application allows users to organize an evening film viewing at a theatre as well as activities before and after the movie, such as dinner, coffee, dessert and shopping using a local data feed from Citysearch APIs.